-A concise forking idiom in pure Perl
+A concise forking idiom in core Perl

 One of the first module I took over as a maintainer on CPAN was Proc::Fork.